Titles and Roles

 - Cell and Molecular Biology

-Homa Ghalei, PhD, is Assistant Professor in the Department of Biochemistry at Emory University School of Medicine.
-Prior to joining the faculty at Emory in 2017, Dr. Ghalei held a Research Associate position in the Department of Cancer Biology at The Scripps Research Institute.
+Homa Ghalei, PhD, is associate professor in the Department of Biochemistry at Emory University School of Medicine.
+Prior to joining the faculty at Emory in 2017, Dr. Ghalei held a research associate position in the Department of Cancer Biology at The Scripps Research Institute.

 Dr. Ghalei is a member of the Cell and Molecular Biology Research Program at Winship Cancer Institute.